Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Today's work:

 - The main objective of the day is to complete the following
-  - Wireframe sketch
+  - Wireframe sketch                (Ólafur was focusing on this)
-  - Functional Requirements
+  - Functional Requirements         (Máni and Leonard were focusing on this)
-  - Use Cases
+  - Use Cases                       (Everyone was focusing on this)
   - User Group Analysis

 - Another main objective is to keep working on the Class Diagram
 - Once the list of objectives are completed the rest of the group will join in on the Class Diagram to give input
 - Olafur: Worked on the Wireframe sketch today and made user stories for Employee, Travel Destination, Housing and maintenance reports from employee, contractor and supervisor.